Miguel Vargas Player Props: Dodgers vs. Mets

 Miguel Vargas At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks 160th, his on-base percentage ranks 34th, and he is 168th in the league in slugging.
+- Among qualified batters, he ranks 172nd in batting average, while his on-base percentage ranks 42nd and he is 173rd in slugging.

-- In seven of 15 games this year, Vargas has picked up at least one hit, including one game with multiple hits.
+- Vargas has picked up a hit in seven games this season (43.8%), including one multi-hit game.

-- Vargas has driven in a run in two games this year, with multiple runs batted in once.
+- Vargas has picked up an RBI in two games this season, with multiple runs batted in once.

-- In six of 15 games this year, he has scored, including multiple runs once.
+- He has scored at least once six times this season (37.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.